 The Goat Ridge trail is one of the most beautiful hikes in Chilliwack.
 It’s challenging, but also incredibly rewarding.

-There are two other easily accessible trails in the Vancouver area called Goat Ridge.
+There are two other trails in the Vancouver area called Goat Ridge.
 One is in Squamish and the other one is a sub-peak of Goat Mountain at Grouse Mountain.
-It’s easy to mix them up.
+It’s easy to mix them up with Goat Ridge in Chilliwack.
 To make it even more confusing, you may also hear people refer to this hike as Porcupine Ridge.
-However, for this article, let’s stick to calling it Goat Ridge.
+However, for this guide, let’s stick to calling it Goat Ridge.

 Planning Considerations